guilhermelemmi/react-blackjack-final/README.md

 ## How to run tests

-1. Run tests with `npm tests -- --coverage`
+1. Run tests with `npm test -- --coverage`
 2. Run storybook with `npm run storybook`

 ## TODO: